petergardfjall/dotfiles/cheat/sheets/go.cheat.md

 The goal should be to write code that is easy to understand, easy to refactor, and easy for someone else to maintain.

+Regarding naming, name your packages after what they provide, not what they contain.
+Remember that a package's name is both a description of its purpose, and a name space prefix.

 #### Library organization
 For *libraries*, packages should contain code with a single purpose (look at the standard library): `archive`, `container`, `math`, `path`, `net`, `io`.